codesqueak/SYWTWAM/docs/interview.md

 CTO: What happened?

 Developer: It … crashed.
-The mounted disk pack was spun down and the code was never seen again.
-They found only her 80 column fanfold by her terminal.
+The mounted [disk pack](https://en.wikipedia.org/wiki/Disk_pack) was spun down and the code was never seen again.
+They found only her 132 column fanfold by her [DEC Writer](http://www.johnmiranda.com/dec.htm).
 And so, you see, ever since I have worn this T-shirt in her sacred memory.

 CTO: I see.